AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-32/acsd-51238-inventory-source-removed-when-updating-configurable-product-and-editing-the-price.md

 ---
-title: "ACSD-51238: Inventory source is removed when updating a configurable product and editing the price"
+title: 'ACSD-51238: Inventory source is removed when updating a configurable product and editing the price'
 description: Apply the ACSD-51238 patch to fix the Adobe Commerce issue where the inventory source is removed when updating a configurable product and editing the price.
+exl-id: 6d68e9f4-7fd5-4c2d-a249-f725deb00855
 ---
 # ACSD-51238: Inventory source is removed when updating a configurable product and editing the price